 Having a library of images that you can refer to for inspiration will help you create more grounded works and can be a time saver and a creative advantage in your workflow.

-It also has the advantage of not requiring copywriting permission to use it.
+Using your unique reference images can help your work stand out and has the advantage of not requiring copywriting permission to use.
 If you took the image yourself, you also have the right to use that image; something that most people don’t think about when trawling through a Google image search looking for something to use in their work.

 Texture Schemes